romainl/idiomatic-vimrc/README.md

 ## MISCELLANEOUS ADVICE

-- Using short names has ONLY cons and ZERO pros.
+- Using short names like `fu` or `ai` has ONLY cons and ZERO pros.
 Don't.
 - Learning how to use Vim's fantastic documentation is the most useful thing a Vim newcomer could do:

       :help :command